sbrn3/group-holiday-split/README.md

 e.g. If Sam bids $100 for room 1, $50 for room 2.
 And Michael bids $50 for room 1 and $100 for room 2.
 Then in the case
 where Sam gets room 1 and Michael room 2 the total amount bid is $200.
 But for the inverse the total amount bid is
 $100.
 Therefore the best option is for Sam to get room 1 and Michael to get Room 2.
+This is then scaled down to have a correct total.
+So both would end up paying $75 each.

 The person who bids the highest on a room is most likely to get that room.
 If you bid more than other people, then you will only have to pay the average that people valued that room.